muggy8/improbable/have-and-havenot/o3TDyzle.md

 Adrian also returned to the benches and sortly after, I started hearing a fair bit of whispering around his general area.

+Soon enough, someone started whispering to me too.

+It was the girl sitting beside me named Melody who's conversation I was eavesdroping on earlier.

+"Um, if it's ok to ask but, why did you do that?" she whispered.

+"Do what?"
+I whispered back.

+"You know, the whole stunt with jumping over Adrian."

+"Oh, I just thought it was a good way to end the match quickly."

+"Why though?"

+"Why not?"

+"Because it doesn't show the teachers your drive or aptitude at all."

+"I mean, I kinda got forced into this exam.
+So this is my way of leaving without actually leaving."

+"That's... insane..."

+Melody seemed rather socked at what I said before continueing.

+"What about all the prep work?"

+"What prep work?
+Mikay over there just told me he signed me up for some exam one day and forced me to come."
+I whispered while gesturing to Mikay by the group of teachers who's names I didn't remember.

+"M-Master Mikay signed you up?"

+Melody was shocked.

+I could hear a few ghasps around me as I whispered this.

+Clearly, I wasn't the only one doing eavesdropping in this crowd.

+Melody regained compomposure shortly after.

+"What's your name if I may ask?
+My name is Melody."

+"Mikay decided that my name is Phanna now so I guess that's what my answer is."

+Again, people around me were very surprised.

+I feel like any time I mention Mikay, the crowd gets shocked.

+"Phanna, what is your relationship to Mikay?"
+Melody asked.

+She had quite a serious look in her eyes.

+I knew that I had no choice but to answer.

+But I had never thought about this before.

+Quest giver?
+NPC Companion?
+Handler? none of theses answers could be given without the risk of triggering the emergency simulation abort system.

+How do I answer this question?
+I guess I only have one answer to give...

+"I don't really know.
+I woke up in his home not too long ago and have been living there since. he askedme to help him save his daughter or something and made me come to this exam.
+What kind of relationship that's called is beyond me."
+I answered.

+But this answer just caused more shock and confusion among the people around me.

+It was around this time that Ethan's voice boomed once more as everyone shifted their attention back to him.

+"Good work to our round 2 contestants, now, would colours purple, cyan, pink and brown please come up."

+Ethan's call reverbrated against the school building behind us.

+8 students got up from the benches area and made their way to line up before Ethan.

+Melody was one of those 8.

+She was nervious, very nervious, to the point where I could feel her uneasiness as she departed my side.